Cartoon physics: History of the idea

 The idea that cartoons behave differently from the real world, but not randomly, is virtually as old as animation.
 Walt Disney, for example, spoke of the plausible impossible in 1956 on an episode of the Disneyland television program.

 Warner Brothers' Looney Tunes and Merrie Melodies series had numerous examples of their own cartoon physics (such as in the Wile E. Coyote and the Road Runner cartoons) or even acknowledged they ignore real world physics.
 In High Diving Hare (1948), when Yosemite Sam cuts through a high diving board Bugs Bunny is standing on, the ladder and platform that Sam is on falls, leaving the cut plank suspended in mid-air.
 Bugs turns to the camera and cracks: "I know this defies the law of gravity, but, you see, I never studied law!"

+After being seen on the big screen, cartoon physics was soon taken down to the small screen through many shows from Hanna-Barbera, where Yogi Bear and Boo Boo and the rest of the anthropomorphic animals used it many times.

+The animated television series Tiny Toon Adventures had an episode dedicated to it "Toon Physics", in which Orson Whales teaches how it differs from actual science.
-More recently, it has been explicitly described by some cartoon characters, including Roger Rabbit, Bonkers D. Bobcat, and Yakko, Wakko, and Dot, who say that toons are allowed to bend or break natural laws for the purposes of comedy.
-Doing this is extremely tricky, so toons have a natural sense of comedic timing, giving them inherently funny properties.

-In Who Framed Roger Rabbit, for example, Roger is unable to escape handcuffs for most of a sequence, doing so only to use both hands to hold the table still while Eddie Valiant attempts to saw the cuff off.
+More recently, it has been explicitly described by some cartoon characters, including Bugs Bunny, Daffy Duck, Tom, Jerry, Roger Rabbit, Bonkers D. Bobcat, Yakko Warner, Wakko Warner, and Dot Warner, who say that cartoon characters are allowed to bend or break natural laws for the purposes of comedy.
+Doing this is extremely tricky, so, the cartoon characters have a natural sense of comedic timing, giving them inherently funny properties.
+In Who Framed Roger Rabbit, for example, Roger is unable to escape handcuffs for most of a sequence, doing so only to use both hands to hold the table still while Eddie Valiant attempts to saw the cuffs off.
 When Eddie asks, exasperated, "Do you mean to tell me you could've taken your hand out of that cuff at any time?!"
 Roger responds: "Not at any time!
 Only when it was funny!"
 Several aspects of cartoon physics were discussed in the film's dialogue, and the concept was a minor plot theme.

-In 1993, Stephen R. Gould, then a financial training consultant, writing in New Scientist, said that "... these seemingly nonsensical phenomena can be described by logical laws similar to those in our world.
+In 1993, Stephen R. Gould, then a financial training consultant, wrote in New Scientist, said that "... these seemingly nonsensical phenomena can be described by logical laws similar to those in our world.
 Nonsensical events are by no means limited to the Looniverse.
 Laws that govern our own Universe often seem contrary to common sense."
-This theme is described by Alan Cholodenko in his article, "The Nutty Universe of Animation".
+This theme is also described by Alan Cholodenko in his article, "The Nutty Universe of Animation".

 In a Garfield animated short entitled "Secrets of the Animated Cartoon", the characters Orson and Wade give demonstrations of different laws of the cartoons and show humorous examples of them.